-Table 64.
-Attributes of the AP queues Attribute Explanation config Read-only attribute that shows the LPAR configuration status of the AP queue, as "configured" (1) or "not configured" (0).
-The configuration status of an AP queue matches the configuration status of its cryptographic adapter. online Read-write attribute that shows whether the AP queue is online (1) or offline (0). interrupt Read-only attribute that represents the interrupt state (enabled or disabled) of the AP queue, and hence the request queue.

-Table 64.
-Attributes of the AP queues (continued) Attribute Explanation mkvps Read-only attribute with multiple lines of information about the master key states and verification patterns for CCA or EP11 coprocessors.
-See "Investigating master key states and verification patterns" on page 489. op_modes EP11 coprocessors only: Read-only attribute that shows the adapter's enabled modes of operation.
+Table 66.
+Attributes of the AP queues Attribute Explanation chkstop Read-only attribute that is 1 if the queue is in checkstop state and 0 otherwise.
+In checkstop state, no requests are sent to the AP queue.
+The queue is reset when it exits the checkstop state. config Read-only attribute that shows the LPAR configuration status of the AP queue, as "configured" (1) or "not configured" (0).
+The configuration status of an AP queue matches the configuration status of its cryptographic adapter. online Read-write attribute that shows whether the AP queue is online (1) or offline (0). interrupt Read-only attribute that represents the interrupt state (enabled or disabled) of the AP queue, and hence the request queue. mkvps Read-only attribute with multiple lines of information about the master key states and verification patterns for CCA or EP11 coprocessors.
+See "Investigating master key states and verification patterns" on page 507.
+EP11 coprocessors only: Read-only attribute that shows the adapter's enabled op_modes modes of operation.
 Enabled modes are always listed on a single line, with multiple modes separated by spaces.
 The line is empty if no known mode is enabled.
-For more information about the modes, see Enterprise PKCS#11 (EP11) Library structure .
-To find this document go to www.ibm.com/common/ssi and search with "WXRDPRAN" in the keyword search field. reset Read-only attribute that indicate the state of pending resets of the AP queues, and hence the request queue. pendingq_count Read-only attribute that represents the number of requests in the hardware queue. request_count Read-only attribute that represents the number of requests that are already processed by this AP queue. requestq_count Read-only attribute that represents the number of outstanding requests (not including the requests in the hardware queue).
+Read-only attribute that indicate the state of pending resets of the AP queues, reset and hence the request queue. pendingq_count Read-only attribute that represents the number of requests in the hardware queue.
+Read-only attribute that represents the number of requests that are already request_count processed by this AP queue.
+Read-only attribute that represents the number of outstanding requests (not requestq_count including the requests in the hardware queue).